-Each of the independent non-executive Directors has entered into an appointment letter with the Company for an initial term of three years commencing from 11 December 2017 which may be terminated by either party by giving not less than three months' written notice.
+Mr. Ren Keqiang and Mr. Yu Chun Kau as the independent non-executive Directors has entered into an appointment letter with the Company for an initial term of three years commencing from 11 December 2017 which may be terminated by either party by giving not less than three months' written notice.
+Mr. Wan Ming as the independent non-executive Directors has entered into an appointment letter with the Company for the term of three years commending from 30 July 2021 which may be terminated by either party by giving not less than three months written notice.
 The term of appointment shall be renewed and extended automatically for successive terms of two years upon expiry of the then current term until terminated by either party giving not less than three months' written notice to the other.